gotask/logsql/README.md

 # logsql
-you can search any log by sql command using logsql logsql is based on TextQL (https://github.com/dinedal/textql), so it has the same License with TextQL. use like this:
+you can search any log by sql command using logsql. logsql is based on TextQL (https://github.com/dinedal/textql), so it has the same License with TextQL. use like this:
 ```